 You likely already use pronouns each and every day without much trouble.
 The important thing to remember is that you should always respect other people’s pronouns choices.
-Asking someone their pronouns and sticking to them whenever you refer to them from then on should become completely commonplace to you.
+Using the correct pronouns – that is, the ones you have been told to you by the person you are referring to – whenever you refer to them from then on should become completely commonplace to you.

 If you do misgender someone, don’t make a huge deal out of it: simply apologise, correct your mistake, and move on.
 Often, it can be more uncomfortable for the misgendered person to take on your guilt or discomfort, so don’t put that on them.